robertg/weathergl/README.md

 # WeatherGL

-WeatherGL is a React project which requires a javascript development requirement.
+WeatherGL is a React project which requires a javascript development environment.
+ - Documentation is found in weathergl/DOCUMENTATION.md

 Screenshots due tomorrow.